addisonverger/full_stack_portfolio/README.md

-# Portfolio Website
+# Full-Stack Portfolio Website

-[My Portfolio](https://addisonverger.firebaseapp.com) is a website showcasing my recent projects.
+My Portfolio is a website showcasing my recent projects.

 ## Tech Used